|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This butternut squash soup is a warm and creamy soup that’s cooked up in the slow cooker.
+This crockpot butternut squash soup is a warm and creamy soup that’s cooked up in the slow cooker.
 It’s easy and requires very little effort.
 Although it’s creamy, there’s no cream added at all!
-The recipe is completely vegan and is full of sweet butternut squash and apple flavor.
+The recipe is completely vegan and is full of sweet butternut squash and apple flavors.

 There are only three simple steps to making this soup.
-You can throw it all in your slow cooker before you leave for work and you will have a delicious soup waiting for you when you get home.
+You can throw it all in your slow cooker before you leave for work and you will have a delicious soup waiting for you when you get home with not much left to do other than purée the ingredients.

 1 tablespoon olive oil